skip to content

 No. GNU/Linux is by far the most widely used free system; however a number of other systems exist.

-These include the UNIX derivatives FreeBSD, NetBSD, OpenBSD and OpenSolaris, the BeOS clone Haiku OS, the Windows NT clone ReactOS, the DOS clone FreeDOS, Plan 9 from Bell Labs and Syllable, just to name a few.
+These include the UNIX derivatives FreeBSD, NetBSD, OpenBSD, the BeOS clone Haiku OS, the Windows NT clone ReactOS, the DOS clone FreeDOS, and Syllable, just to name a few.

-No. There are a few free software components in Mac OSX, and it is technically similar to GNU/Linux systems.
+No. There are a few free software components in macOS, and it is technically similar to GNU/Linux systems.
 But overall, it is proprietary software: all the issues about Windows apply to it as well.

 Understanding free software